Kiasu: Mr. Kiasu

 The word is most prominently associated with the “Mr. Kiasu” comic book series published in the 1990s created by Johnny Lau and written by Yu Cheng and James Suresh.
 The book series followed the lead character, Mr. Kiasu, who was known for showcasing extreme kiasu tactics.
 Singaporeans were able to relate to the character because he was able to well-encompass the kiasu characteristic that many of them possessed, even if the character's kiasu tactics were exaggerated.
 Following the character’s quick success, McDonald’s worked with Lau to produce and promote the “kiasu burger” for a limited time in 1993, successfully selling 1.2 million burgers.
 Due to the books’ popularity, in 2001, the local broadcasting company, Mediacorp, produced a live-action sitcom, "Mr. Kiasu", based on the books.
 There were also numerous pieces of merchandise of the character that was produced, such as mugs, watches, and stationery.

+Kiasi

+Kiasi (驚死 (惊死, kiaⁿ-sí)) is a Hokkien phrase which literally means afraid of death, to describe the attitude of being overly afraid or timid.
+Kiasi is commonly compared to kiasu (literally: "fear of losing"); both are commonly used to describe attitudes where kiasi or kiasi-ism means to take extreme measures to avoid risk.
+Kiasi is not as popular as kiasu, but is widely used by Hokkien-speaking people in Singapore, Malaysia and Taiwan.

+It has a similar etymology to kiasu, literally translating to “fear of death”.
+Both terms are used to describe similar attitudes, but have almost opposite uses.
+Kiasu or kiasuism means taking extreme measures to achieve success, whereas kiasi or kiasiism means to take extreme, risk-avoidant measures.

+The history of kiasi can be traced back to the Chinese idiom "Greedy for life, afraid of death" (貪生怕死 (tān shēng pà sǐ)), which describes a person's extreme fear of death, and may drive a person to lose his sense of justice and righteousness.
+The idiom was originally applied to cowardly soldiers on the battlefield.
+In modern usage, it refers to people who are irrationally frightful to undertake any task.